open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 `;
 ```

-This is a special lit-html syntax, where instead of setting an attribute it will set a property on the element.
-The differences between attributes and properties are something that confuses a lot of people, but it's a very simple concept.
+This is lit-html specific syntax that allows you to set a property on the element instead of an attribute.
+The differences between attributes and properties often confuses a lot of people, but it's actually a very simple concept to graps.

 Attribute are how we can assign data in HTML: